php/php-langspec/spec/10-expressions.md

 The result of this operator is the bitwise-AND of the two operands, and the type of that result is `int`.

+However, if both operands are strings, the result is the string composed of the sequence of bytes that are the result of bitwise AND operation performed on the bytes of the operand strings in the matching poitions (`result[0] = s1[0] & s2[0]`, etc.).
+If one of the strings is longer than the other, it is cut to the length of the shorer one.

 This operator associates left-to-right.

 **Examples**